Steven Kwan Player Props: Guardians vs. Astros

 Steven Kwan At The Plate

+- In 67.2% of his 64 games this season, Kwan has picked up at least one hit.
+He's also had 19 multi-hit games.

-- In 63 games played this season, he has gone deep in only two of them.
+- In 64 games played this season, he has hit a homer in just two of them.

-- He has scored in 34 games this season, with multiple runs five times.
+- He has scored in 35 of 64 games this year, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.